shotgunsoftware/sg-jira-bridge/docs/quickstart.rst

     # A comma delimited list of paths where the framework should look for plugins to
     # load.
-    paths: /path/to/sg_jira_bridge/triggers, /path/to/any/other/shotgun/plugins
+    paths: /path/to/sg_jira_bridge/triggers, /path/to/any/other/shotgunEvents/plugins
     ...

 Authentication
 --------------
-The trigger uses the following environment variables to retrieve Shotgun credentials::
+The trigger uses the following environment variables to retrieve ShotGrid credentials::

     # sg_jira_event_trigger.py credentials